Fine Art

 Description

-The Dorcas gazelle is similar in appearance to, yet smaller than, the closely related Mountain Gazelle (Gazella gazella).
-Dorcas have longer ears and more strongly curved horns, which bow outwards then turn inwards and forwards at the tips.
-Individuals belonging to the Saharan subspecies (G. d. osiris) have a very pale fawn colored coat.
-The white underside is bordered with a brown stripe, above which there is a sandy stripe.
+The dorcas gazelle is similar in appearance to, yet smaller than, the closely related mountain gazelle (Gazella gazella).
+Dorcas gazelles have longer ears and more strongly curved horns, which bow outwards then turn inwards and forwards at the tips.
+Individuals belonging to the Saharan subspecies (G. d. osiris) have very pale, fawn-colored coats.
+The white underside is bordered with a brown stripe, above which is a sandy stripe.
 The forehead and face are darker than the body.
 Subspecies from north of the Sahara tend to be more ochre in color, and have dark flanks and facial stripes.
 Populations in Israel and around the Red Sea are darker and more reddish.
-In the last century the populations of Dorcas gazelle were partially destroyed in all the countries that was its subsistence.
+In the last century, the populations of dorcas gazelle were partially destroyed in all the countries where it was found.

-Currently, there are large populations of Dorcas gazelles in the Negev and the Arava.
-There are other large populations in Sudan, Iraq and the southern part of the eastern desert of Egypt.
+Currently, large populations of dorcas gazelles are found in the Negev and the Arava, with other large populations in Sudan, and the southern part of the eastern desert of Egypt.
+In Israel, only 1000–1500 gazelles remain.[4]

 Behaviour

-The Dorcas Gazelle is highly adapted to the desert.
-They can go their entire lives without drinking, as they can get all of the moisture they need from the plants in their diet, though they do drink when water is available.
-They are able to withstand high temperatures, but when it is very hot they are active mainly at dawn, dusk and during the night.
-In areas where they face human predation, they tend to be active only at night in order to minimise the risk of falling prey to hunters.
-These gazelles feed on leaves, flowers and pods of many species of Acacian trees, as well as the leaves, twigs and fruits of various bushes.
-They occasionally stand on their hind legs to graze on trees, and after rain they have been observed digging out bulbs from the ground.
-Dorcas Gazelles are able to run at speeds of up to 70 km per hour (43 mph), and when threatened they tail-twitch and make bouncing leaps with the head held high (stotting) to announce that they have seen a predator.
+Dorcas gazelles are highly adapted to life in the desert, they get most of their water from the plants in their diet but they cannot go their entire lives without water, despite the bulk of their hydration needs coming from succulent plants in their diet.
+The gazelles will still look for water, and drink readily when water is available.
+They are naturally able to withstand high temperatures and harsh sunlight.
+Other than evenings when it is very hot, they are active mainly from dusk to dawn.
+In areas where they face human predation, they tend to be active only at night to minimize the risk of falling prey to hunters.
+These gazelles feed on leaves, flowers, and the pods of many species of acacia trees, as well as the leaves, twigs and fruits of various desert bushes.
+They occasionally stand on their hind legs to browse through trees and, after rain, they have been observed digging out bulbs from the ground.
+Dorcas gazelles can run at speeds up to 80 km/h (50 mph)[5] to 96 km/h (60 mph).[6]
+When threatened, they tail-twitch and make bouncing leaps with their heads held high (stotting), possibly to announce they have seen a predator.

 Breeding

-When conditions are harsh, Dorcas Gazelles live in pairs, but when conditions are more favorable they join together in family herds with one adult male, several females and young.
+When conditions are harsh, dorcas gazelles live in pairs, but when conditions are more favorable, they join together in family herds with one adult male, several females, and young.
 During the breeding season, adult males tend to be territorial, and mark their range with dung middens.
 In most parts of their range, mating takes place from September to November.
 Gestation takes six months; a single fawn is typical, although twins have been reported in Algeria.
 The newborn is well developed at birth, with fur and open eyes.
 Within the first hour, the fawn attempts to stand, and it will suckle on this first day of life.
 In the first two weeks, the young gazelle lies curled up in a scrape on the ground or beneath bushes while the mother grazes close by.
 The young then starts to follow its mother around and begins to take solid food.
 After around three months, the fawn stops suckling and is fully weaned.
-Some Dorcas are also known for their dangerous behaviors when surrounded.
-There have been many reports of deaths involving the Dorcas Gazelles.
+Some dorcas gazelles are also known for their dangerous behaviors when surrounded.
+There have been many reports of deaths involving them.

 Threats

 The population of this gazelle has declined throughout its range.
-The natural predators of Dorcas Gazelles include the human, cheetah, leopard, and lion, but due to human hunters, few large cats remain to eat Dorcas gazelles.
-The Serval and Caracal are also prey on this species.
-The main modern threat to this gazelle is ever-expanding human civilization, which shrinks the gazelle's habitat by converting it to farmland for growing crops, and by introducing new flocks of domestic sheep and goats which compete with the gazelle for vegetation.
+Their natural predators include humans, cheetahs, leopards, Arabian wolves, and lions.
+Due to human hunting, few large cats remain to prey on dorcas gazelles.
+Mostly unhealthy gazelles are caught successfully by predators, since the healthy gazelles tend to escape them.
+To escape the cheetah, the fastest of carnivores, they run extremely fast and make zigs-zags, as does the Thomson's gazelle.
+The serval and caracal also prey on juveniles.
+The biggest modern threat to this gazelle is ever-expanding human civilization, which shrinks the gazelle's habitat by converting it to farmland, and by introducing new flocks of domestic sheep and goats which compete with gazelles for grassland.

 Biology Encyclopedia